 We’re all well acquainted with Bluetooth, named after an ancient Danish king, and now famous for connecting wireless headsets with our phones.
-You may be less familiar, though, with Bluetooth LE.
+You may be less familiar, though, with Bluetooth low energy.
 So how low energy is Bluetooth LE and how does it achieve that low power operation?

 The name is fairly self-explanatory, so the question becomes, “exactly how low power is BLE?”
 This paper from Aalto University in Finland answers that for us.
 In order to determine the total power consumption of Bluetooth low energy, the researchers first determined how much energy was used to connect the each module.
 They measured the power required to communicate different amounts of data after the transmitter and receiver were connected.
 In their experiments, energy usage increased stepwise with the amount of data being transferred.
 These power requirements start to flatten out around 500 KBytes/J. As it turns out WiFi is more energy efficient, operating in a range from 20 - 240 KB/j.
 There are a variety of problems with using WiFi for the IoT, though, such as only being able to connect to the single WiFi network at a time.
 Your user doesn’t want to disconnect from the Internet in general in order to interact with your IoT network.
 BLE allows users to stay connected to the world at large while also interacting with smart devices.

 Besides, the lower power usage of BLE is more than enough for a IoT application.
 Using the BLE protocol you can run applications on devices powered by batteries for several years.
 No one wants to replace thousands of batteries on infrastructure sensors (that could be in places like sewers).
 That’s why engineers are developing things like Low Power Wide Area Networks (LPWANs).
 It’s also why so many companies are working on low power memory like CBRAM and spin wave, and new approaches to managing that memory.
 Now let’s look at two of the primary network configurations for BLE.

 Bluetooth beacons can help you give location-specific information to your users.